48 Hours in Aruba

 Food

 There are tons of restaurants and chains to choose from along Palm Beach.
 I honestly wasn’t thrilled with any of them but maybe that’s because I was tired of eating out after 3 weeks of constant hotel travel.
-I spent most of my time enjoying the Plaza Club perks at the Radisson and their various restaurants on site.
-I even talked my waiter at the Sunset Grill to let me have a 4 course dinner that was normally for two – for one.
+I spent most of my time enjoying the Plaza Club perks at the Radisson and their various restaurants on-site.
+I even talked my waiter at the Sunset Grill into letting me have a 4-course dinner that was normally for two – for one.
 Sometimes it pays to ask!
 I also found some great little piers for sunset and live music along Palm Beach.
-However my most exciting find was a little restaurant filled with character and locals on the South side of the island.
+However, my most exciting find was a little restaurant filled with character and locals on the South side of the island.

 Zeerover – Where Locals Eat